 You can greatly increase the likelihood of accurate results by using a laboratory that is specifically accredited for the analysis being performed.
-In the accreditation process, inspectors from an accreditation organization evaluate the laboratory for competence using the following criteria:16
+In the accreditation process, inspectors from an accreditation organization evaluate the laboratory for competence using the following criteria:13

-- Technical competency of staff - Validity and appropriateness of the methods - Traceability of chemical standards - Appropriate application of measurement uncertainty - Suitability, calibration and maintenance of test equipment - Testing environment - Sampling, handling, and transportation of test items - Quality assurance of tests
+- Technical competency of staff - Validity and appropriateness of the methods - Traceability of chemical standards - Appropriate application of measurement uncertainty - Suitability, calibration, and maintenance of test equipment - Testing environment - Sampling, handling, and transportation of test items - Quality assurance of tests

-Advantages in using an accredited laboratory include minimizing the risk of unknowingly using bad air from false passes; avoiding lost time and money due to false failures; having proper documentation for site inspections; and complying with NFPA guidelines, which require the use of a lab accredited to ISO 17025 standards.
+Advantages in using an accredited laboratory include:

+- Minimizing the risk of unknowingly using bad air from false passes - Avoiding lost time and money due to false failures - Having proper documentation for site inspections - Complying with NFPA guidelines, which require the use of a lab accredited to ISO/IEC 17025 standards.

 One important method of evaluating technical competency is proficiency testing of independently created samples at regular intervals.
 The Compressed Air Proficiency Testing (CAPT) program specifically evaluates a lab's proficiency in testing breathing air samples and to our knowledge is the only program in the United States to do so.
-The CAPT program is administered by volunteer labs and is endorsed by the AIHA.
-(Details on the program can be found on the AIHA website.17) A lab does not have to be accredited to participate in the CAPT program.
+The CAPT program is administered by volunteer labs and is endorsed by the American Industrial Hygiene Assocation (AIHA).
+Details on the program can be found on the AIHA website.14 A lab does not have to be accredited to participate in the CAPT program.